Dimfred/DisplayChanger2Wrapper/README.md

 # DisplayChanger2Wrapper

-This software is a wrapper around the displaychanger2 application from https://12noon.com/?page_id=641
+This software is a wrapper around the displaychanger2 application from https://12noon.com/?page_id=641 thank you a lot for your work!

 The software provides a C#-Forms application which sits permanently in the system tray.

-It provides a way to control monitor configurations through a GUI.
+You can easily add and remove your prefered monitor configurations.
+Added configurations can be deleted by rightclicking the config.

 You can also set a shutdown timer in the application.

-Added configurations can be deleted by rightclicking the config.

 The programm directory should look like this:
 * Root
     * ConfigFiles
     * Utilities